Mortgage Loan Programs

 VA LOANS EXPLAINEDFHA Loans

-FHA LOANS EXPLAINEDUSDA Loan
+FHA LOANS EXPLAINEDUSDA Loans

-USDA LOANS EXPLAINEDConventional Loan
+USDA LOANS EXPLAINEDConventional Loans

-CONVENTIONAL LOANS EXPLAINEDJumbo Loan
+CONVENTIONAL LOANS EXPLAINEDJumbo Loans

-JUMBO LOANS EXPLAINEDNonQM Loan
+JUMBO LOANS EXPLAINEDNonQM Loans

 NONQM LOANS EXPLAINEDReverse Mortgage

-REVERSE MORTGAGE EXPLAINEDMortgage Refinance
+REVERSE EXPLAINEDMortgage Refinance

 REFINANCE EXPLAINEDCommercial Loans

-COMMERCIAL LOANS EXPLAINEDMortgage Loan Programs at a Glance
+COMMERCIAL EXPLAINEDMortgage Loan Programs at a Glance

 This table gives you a quick way to compare the key parameters across mortgage loan programs.
 For most buyers, two or three programs will stand out as realistic options based on credit, income, and down payment.
 A loan officer will help you run the actual numbers once you’ve narrowed the list.